bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So for HTLC offers, and I don't really want to go into accepted HTLCs because they're so similar to offered HTLCs.
 We still have the same situation that the revocation key is the unencumbered spend path.And for that reason, it becomes the key spend.

 For script spend paths, We now have two situations.
-So one of them is if we are able to provide the hash preimage, which is marked in green here, And the script looks a little complicated, but the point is, once OP CHECKSIG verifies here, then it should be 1, and then we have OP CHECKSQUENCEVERIFY.
+So one of them is if we are able to provide the hash preimage, which is marked in green here, And the script looks a little complicated, but the point is, once `OP_CHECKSIG` verifies here, then it should be 1, and then we have `OP_CHECKSEQUENCEVERIFY` (`OP_CSV`).
-But if OP CHECKSIG does not verify, then we have a 0, and then we have 0 OP CHECKSQUENCEVERIFY.
+But if `OP_CHECKSIG` does not verify, then we have a 0, and then we have 0 `OP_CHECKSEQUENCEVERIFY`.
 And The question is, would it then mean that without a valid signature, we would be able to spend it without delay?
-Well, it doesn't, because OP CSV has some weird consideration where a transaction can never actually be spent with a zero sequence because it's doing greater than and not greater equals.
+Well, it doesn't, because `OP_CSV` has some weird consideration where a transaction can never actually be spent with a zero sequence because it's doing greater than and not greater equals.
 But just reading the script, nobody would know.
 So this is something where we are still figuring out what the stack ought to look like and whether we want to optimize for minimal cost or whether we want to optimize for legibility.